crystalize-dev/Pizza-Food/README.md

 # Todo:

-- Main page
 - Cart page
-- Product preview
+- Proceed with payment
+- Orders page (Admin)

 # Not in rush

+- Pizza loader
 - Categories page (menuItems list preview e.g. some of them)
-- Sort by category in menuItems
+- Sort by category in menuItems (Admin)
-- Transport ALL fetch logic to hooks
-- Icon refactor (bigger variant with padding + color hover)
 - Icons on Categories
-- !!!Errors on fetch handling!!!
 - ID on images posting
-- Pizza loader

-- Invalid or unexpected token (Can it be on prod?)
+- Main page (Beutify)

+# !!!Tests!!!